 Flooding—Law Society practice note on flood risk

 Similarly the RICS (Royal Institution of Chartered Surveyors) provides its members with guidance with regards to advising clients on environmental risk and its impact on value, where instructed to do so by the lender client.

 Lenders' risk exposure can be regarded in the following categories:

-direct risk exposure—where a lender may have the potential to assume direct legal and financial responsibility for environmental risks associated with a property, eg a lender that takes possession of a waste management site that has residual risks and liabilities
+direct risk exposure—where a lender may have the potential to assume direct legal and financial responsibility for environmental risks associated with a property, eg a lender that takes possession of a waste management site that has

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.